Moving and exporting livestock

 You must also check the listed statements satisfy the importing country protocol.
 The exporter is responsible for ensuring that all required declarations are listed on the certificate.

 Step 3.
-Submit your form
+Submit the form

 You can email your completed form to poocert@nt.gov.au.